schuelermine/schuelermine.github.io/src/blogposts/2025-c-pointers.md

 This is a very ill-substantiated feeling, and possibly entirely wrong, but I have a very slight preference for `ptr->foo->bar`.
 Working entirely in the realm of pointers is, to me, slightly more reflective of the fact that the compiler only actually has to apply one offset.

 But `ptr->foo.bar` is more reflective of the neat interplay between place expressions, the dereference operator, and the address-of operator.
-Since I praised that so much above, perhaps that feeling is hypocritical.
+Since I praised that so much above, perhaps some of my feelings are hypocritical.

 <aside id="footnotes">